avis-router/avis/java/client/doc/README.txt

 Building (Eclipse 3.2 or later)
 ----------------------------------------------------------------------

-[this requires the full source tree from Subversion: see note above]

 From Eclipse:

   * Select File -> Import...

   * Select "Existing Projects Into Workspace..."

-  * Select the root of the Avis client library e.g. avis-client-1.0.0.
+  * Select the root of the Avis client library e.g. avis-client-1.1.0.

   * The projects avis.common, avis.client and avis.server should be
     found: select all three.